 TriBeCaStan is a group of seasoned players who bring together eclectic elements of jazz, world music, psychedelia and folk, using a wild variety of ethnic instruments from around the globe to create a sound that is completely original.
 Extraordinarily talented, various members of the band have played with artists, from Aretha Franklin, James Brown, Ornette Coleman and Sting to Patti Smith, Violent Femmes, Santana and Taj Mahal – to name just a few.

 For over twenty years, Music from Salem has been bringing chamber music from concert halls in the United States and Europe to Hubbard Hall audiences.
 Named “Best Summer Music Series for Adventurous Programming” by Metroland, the musicians of Music from Salem offer programs of an exciting diversity and scope usually found only in major cities.

 2016 Music from Salem Concert Series at Hubbard Hall

 Click the dates for specific program information or visit Music from Salem’s Page!

 This includes cabaret performances by members of the Theatre Company at Hubbard Hall and the Hubbard Hall Opera Theatre, local musicians and other performers with connections to the area.

-Upcoming Community Music events:
+Recurring Community Music events: